digital-fabric/extralite/README.md

 ## Getting Started

-Here's as an example showing how to open an SQLite database and run some
+The following example shows how to open an SQLite database and run some queries:
-queries:

 ```ruby
 db = Extralite::Database.new('mydb.sqlite')